KowComical/Global_Airport_Information/README.md

 # Global Airport Information Database

 Welcome to the Global Airport Information repository!
-This project is an extensive collection of data on airports worldwide.
-It includes key details such as:
+This project is a comprehensive collection of airport data from around the world, freely available for public use.
+It includes:

 - IATA and ICAO codes
 - Airport names